 2021 GMC Terrain

-We expect the GMC Terrain to receive a mid-cycle enhancement (MCE), otherwise known as an update, refresh or facelift, for the 2021 model year, representing the fourth model year of the second-generation Terrain.
+The GMC Terrain receives a mid-cycle enhancement (MCE), otherwise known as an update, refresh or facelift, for the 2021 model year, representing the fourth model year of the second-generation Terrain.

-- Slight revisions to interior styling and materials
+- Small revisions to interior styling and materials

 - New exterior colors